c1570/Connomore64/README.md

 * …interconnected using a multiplexed 8 bit bus running at about 8 MHz effectively…
 * …using DVI/HDMI as video and audio output…
 * …with microsecond exact true to original real world signal timing…
-* …able to **interface with original hardware** such as the C1541 floppy drive.
+* …able to **interface with original hardware**…
+  * …such as the C1541 floppy drive, including fastloaders…
+  * …as well as userport and (some) expansion port based hardware.

 ## Additionally, this is…
 * …an example of running compute intensive software on cheap low powered interconnected microcontrollers…
 * …an emulation framework to test and debug projects using several RP2040s in parallel on a PC.

 ## But why?
-First and foremost, this was started as a holiday project (“porting an existing C64 emulator to a 400MHz ARM platform cannot take that long, can it?”) with a focus on playing a bit with the RP2040 microcontroller and getting an idea of what its PIOs (i.e., its GPIO handling coprocessors) are capable of.
+* First and foremost, this was started as a holiday project (“porting an existing C64 emulator to a 400MHz ARM platform cannot take that long, can it?”) with a focus on playing a bit with the RP2040 microcontroller and getting an idea of what its PIOs (i.e., its GPIO handling coprocessors) are capable of.
+  * The holiday of this “holiday project” was christmas 2022, and it turns out a single 400MHz M0+ core is definitely not enough to emulate a C64, if accuracy is some priority…
-While some emulators (even of the C64, even on the RP2040) exist, those are using extremely simplified models of the C64, e.g., not emulating the exact steps and timing of MOS 6510 CPU opcodes, and not emulating the VIC-II video chip exactly but doing video line based emulation instead which limits compatibility.
+* While a C64 emulator on the RP2040 already [exists](https://github.com/silvervest/c64pico), it is using an extremely simplified model of the C64, e.g., not emulating the exact steps and timing of MOS 6510 CPU opcodes, and not emulating the VIC-II video chip exactly but doing video line based emulation instead which limits compatibility.
+* PC based emulators (VICE, BMC etc.) reach high emulation quality but do not feature perfect realtime timing.
+That means you cannot use physical retro hardware (floppy drives, etc.) with those emulators in general.
-Accurate emulators of the C64 exist for FPGA platforms, but those platforms strike yours truly as quite overpowered and expensive, not as hackable as would be nice, and typically come with a rather unwieldy (and typically closed source) toolchain.
+* FPGA platform based emulators of the C64 reach high emulation quality and realtime accuracy, but those platforms strike yours truly as quite overpowered and expensive, not as hackable as would be nice, and typically come with a rather unwieldy (and typically closed source) toolchain.

-The holiday of this “holiday project” was christmas 2022, and it turns out a single 400MHz M0+ core is definitely not enough to emulate a C64, if accuracy is some priority…

 ## Building blocks
 ### rp2040 emulator